metabolismregulation/metabolismregulation.github.io/about.md

 The project was initiated by the European Institute for Systems Biology and Medicine in collaboration with the Reactome Pathway Database, the Virtual Metabolic Human project and the Atlas of Cancer Signalling Networks project.

-The project [team](/team/) is growing and includes participants from many institutions and countries.
+The project [team](/team/) is growing and includes participants from institutions in France, United Kingdom, Luxembourg, Russia and Norway.

 ## Contact